neiltengbumroong/Fortnite-Plus/README.md

 # Fortnite Plus

 A website created to showcase anything and everything about the best (and coincidentally my favorite) game in the world, Fortnite.
 The site functions as a stat tracker, item shop viewer, and much more.
-Fortnite Plus took about 6 weeks to build entirely scratch, with API provided courtesty of [fortniteapi.io](https://fortniteapi.io/), and was original deployment was on July 7, 2020.
+Fortnite Plus took about **6 weeks** to build entirely scratch, with API provided courtesty of [fortniteapi.io](https://fortniteapi.io/), and was original deployment was on July 7, 2020.

+The website includes responsive CSS, making it both **web, tablet, and mobile-friendly**.
+Current support includes Samsung Galaxy 6-10, 20, iPhone 7, 7+, 8, 8+, X, XS, XS Max, Macbook Original/Pro/Air, and most Windows computers and desktops.

 Functions of the website include: <br>
 * Player Account and Global ID lookup